Tuesday, December 20, 2011

 My name is Laura L. (as opposed to Laura G.), and John B. Saul was my professor in Fall 2008 when I was a student in the School of Journalism at the University of Montana.

 He took on the Herculean task of beating my boring, boorish and backward copy into something more bearable.
-Three years later, I am still trying to improve my writing - an undertaking that is
+Three years later, I am still trying to improve my writing - an undertaking that is never-ending and now more difficult without such a guiding hand.

 But I enjoy the process, and if it takes a lifetime of trial-and-error to become fractionally better, there are worse ways to spend a lifetime.